akuri-oma/akuri-oma-docs/akuiri-test-drive-EN/.akuri/akuri-guidelines/2_project/audit.workflow.md

 #### Step 2.4: Internal File Structure Validation
 -   **Objective:** Verify if the file name matches its main content (e.g., if the main class in `feature.service.ts` is called `FeatureService`).
 -   **Action:** Invoke the micro-guideline `3_technology/[tech]/[tech].file-internal-class-naming.guideline.md`.
--   **Success Criterion:** There must be a 1:1 consistency between the file name and its main class/interface.
+-   **Success Criterion:** There must be 1:1 consistency between the file name and its main class/interface.

-**Checkpoint:** If critical deviations are found in Phase 2, the report is generated, and the audit process for this feature ends here.
+**Checkpoint:** If critical deviations are found in Phase 2, the report is generated and the audit process for this feature ends here.

 ### Phase 3: Functional Compliance Audit (Implementation)